“Can I Use My Grilla Grill in the Rain?”

 You can’t 100% rain proof a barbecue unless it’s under a shelter, so definitely consider investing in a special grill tent.
 But if not, you can stay dry while grilling and still get a great result with these five tips:

-- Babysit the temperature: The coolness of the rain may affect the temperature of the grill.
+- Keep an eye on the temperature: The coolness of the rain may affect the temperature of the grill.
 Be sure to check periodically to ensure your heat is on.
+Just don’t open the lid too often, whether you’re using a Kong or Primate.

 - Stay under an umbrella: Unless you have an assistant, you can’t carry an umbrella and do your pitmaster duties.
 But you can always make use of a patio umbrella with a sturdy base to shield you from the rain.

-- Watch out for the wind: Strong gusts will probably not knock over your smoker, but they could mess with a pop-up tent shelter, umbrella or canopy.
+- Watch out for the wind: Strong gusts will probably not knock over your electric smoker in the rain or wind, but they could mess with a pop-up tent shelter, umbrella or canopy.
 Stay on top of windy conditions to avoid problems.

-- Go for the pre-cook: Dying for a good sear despite nature’s rainy wrath?
-Cook your meat most of the way through inside, then use your grill to give it that final tasty touch.
+- Go for the pre-cook: Dying for a good sear courtesy of your Primate gas grill despite nature’s rainy wrath?
+Cook your meat most of the way through inside, then use your Primate grill to give it that final tasty touch.

 Forget about staying in the kitchen when it gets a little damp.
-With some planning, you can conquer the humidity and have a barbecue feast.
+Can you grill in the rain?
+Sure!
+With some planning, you can conquer the humidity and have a barbecue feast on your Silverbac, Kong, Primate or Grilla.